aslpavel/pretzel/README.md

   yield sleep(delay)  # execution will be resumed in delay seconds print(*args, **kwargs)
 ```

-To return something meaningfull in python3 you can just use `return` keyword, but in python2 you have to
+To return something meaningful in python3 you can just use `return` keyword,
-use `do_return` function (it will also work in python3) as `return` with value cannot be used inside a generator
+but in python2 you have to use `do_return` function (it will also work in
+python3) as `return` with value cannot be used inside a generator function.
-function.
-Result of such asynchronous function is again a continuation monad, if exception is thrown during
+Result of such asynchronous function is again a continuation monad, if exception
-execution of its body, it is marshaled to receiver of the result and can be processed correctly.
+is thrown during execution of its body, it is marshaled to receiver of the
+result and can be processed correctly.
 For example.

 ```python
 @async
 def process_error():